Jaffer-sadiq/GitHub-Actions/Labfiles/intro-to-github.md

-# Getting Started with GitHub
+# Getting Started with GitHub (Optional - Read Only)

 ### What is GitHub?

 **GitHub** is a cloud-based platform that uses Git, a distributed version control system, at its core.
 The GitHub platform simplifies the process of collaborating on projects and provides a website, command-line tools, and overall flow that allows developers and users to work together.

-As we learned earlier GitHub provides an AI-powered developer platform to build, scale, and deliver secure software.
+As you learned earlier GitHub provides an AI-powered developer platform to build, scale, and deliver secure software.
 Let’s break down each one of the core pillars of the GitHub Enterprise platform, AI, Collaboration, Productivity, Security and Scale.

 ### Benefits of Using GitHub